joe-speedboat/workshop.container/13 Containers.md

 If you compare the IP you got with the operating system IP, you can see that they are different.
 We will look later deeper into the shared and/other separated components of a container.

-Did you notice that the container immediately returned to the
+Did you notice that the container immediately returned to the  operating system after executing the desired command?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODAwMjQ5MzYsLTEzMDg1NjYzOV19
+eyJoaXN0b3J5IjpbLTEyODYyMjkxODcsLTEyODAwMjQ5MzYsLT
+EzMDg1NjYzOV19
 -->